INFORMSJoC/2022.0048/README.md

 ### HGS

-The preferred way to build the HGS programme is trhough cmake.
+The preferred way to build the HGS programme is through cmake.
 We provide a `CMakeList.txt` file, which allows to build the executable as follows:

 ```